Vacation Home Rental Tax Treatment and Other Considerations

 Second Home Rental Considerations & Liability Insurance

 It is important to understand the protections offered through the service you choose to protect your property from damage, and to gauge if you are comfortable with allowing renters to make use of your property.
 Your homeowner’s insurance may not cover personal liability when it comes to home sharing.
 Services such as Airbnb offer Host Protection Insurance that can cover up to $1,000,000 in primary liability insurance.
 Additionally, many major insurance providers offer similar host protection insurance that can supplement your current homeowner’s insurance.
 Another way to protect yourself is to form an LLC around your rental to limit your personal liability.
+Get help managing your rental property find out here how.

 It is of great importance to understand the tax implications of allowing renters in your second home.
 In the world of personal income tax, a residence used for personal vacations and also rented to unrelated people is categorized as a mixed-use asset.
 These mixed-use assets fall into one of three categories.